aaronpk/oauth-client-intermediary-metadata/oauth-client-intermediary-metadata.md

 This specification extends the client registration request defined in {{RFC7591}}.

-This operation registers a combination of client, end user application, and optionally one or more intermediaries with an authorization server.
+This operation registers a combination of client and one or more intermediaries with an authorization server.
 The authorization server assigns a unique client identifier (and optionally a client secret) that represents the combination of all the entities described in the registration request.

-To register, the client or developer sends an HTTP POST as described in Section 3.1 of {{RFC7591}}, with an additional property named "end_user_application" containing a JSON object with the end user application registration information, and optionally a property named "intermediaries" with a JSON array of objects of each intermediary's registration information.
+To register, the client or developer sends an HTTP POST as described in Section 3.1 of {{RFC7591}}, with an additional property named "intermediaries" with a JSON array of objects of each intermediary's registration information.

 For example, the client could send the following registration request to the client registration endpoint using its OAuth 2.0 access token it has previously obtained using the client credentials grant.